-#358 ASTRONOMY I Credit: .50 Semester Prerequisite: Alg.
+#358 ASTRONOMY I Credit: .50 Semester

+Prerequisite: Alg.
 I & Chem.
-Grades: 12 Fee charged a "C " average in Chemistry is recommended.
+Grades: 12 Fee charged

 Astronomy I is a course designed to allow the student to gain knowledge and insight into the functioning of the solar system, stars, galaxies, and the evolution of the universe.
 The student will learn to locate visible objects in space and understand the physical and chemical changes associated with celestial objects.
 The student will complete an Astronomy project and engage in naked eye and telescopic observations.